GorgonzolaRex/wizardry-daphne-guide/docs/mechanics/traits-and-stats.md

         === "How to Navigate"

-            - Drecom has published official data tables on its [site](https://wizardry.info/daphne/gacha_rates/en/characters.html).
+            - Drecom has published official data tables on its [site](https://wizardry.info/daphne/gacha_rates/en/characters.html#:~:text=Stat%20Drop%20Rates%20by%20Adventurer).
-            - Scroll down to the sub-section called "Stat Drop Rates by Adventurer" or use Ctrl + F.
+            - If that link is not working properly, then scroll down to the sub-section called "Stat Drop Rates by Adventurer" or use Ctrl + F.

         === "Trait Pattern System"